We are building the Nordic region's future digital infrastructure

 Introducing the "Super mega fiber cable"

 The Digital Highway runs from Berlin, Germany, through to Bornholm, Denmark, onwards through Öland, Gotland and Stockholm, and further north via Luleå to the northern parts of Europe.
+The cable is 2600 km long and features 5 unique subsea cables in the Baltic Sea.

 The cable is 2600 km long and features 5 unique subsea cables in the Baltic sea.